mostafazaglol/Sales-Data-Mart-Using-SSIS/README.md

 - **Lookup** to enrich data
 - **Derived Columns** to handle nulls
 - **SCD Transformation** (Type 0, 1, 2)
-- Load to DW
+- Load to DWH

 #### 📅 Dim_Date
 - Generated using **Python** (from 2000 to 2030)
 - Used **Data Conversion** to match destination data types
-- Loaded to DW
+- Loaded to DWH

 #### 🌍 Dim_Territory
 - Created `Lookup_Country` table for country name mapping
 - Joined with source to replace codes with full names
-- Loaded to DW
+- Loaded to DWH

 ### 🧮 Fact_Sales
 - Merge Join between `SalesOrderHeader` and `SalesOrderDetail` (sorted by `SalesOrderID`)